top of page

 In the summer of 2025, Sophie studied abroad in Venice, Italy through the Boston University Summer Study Abroad Program on scholarship.
 Her time in Venice strongly influenced her developing body of work, inspiring a series of paintings examining coexistence between urban environments, tourism, wildlife, and the natural world.

 Prior to attending college, Sophie was homeschooled and spent many years volunteering at the Stanley Arts Center in Hampton, South Carolina, where she assisted with arts programming and the curation and installation of exhibitions.
-She is currently completing an internship in fine art conservation under the instruction of Dimitri Nedelcu at Universal Fine Art Conservation in Estill, South Carolina.
+She is currently spending her summer teaching visual art at a community-based summer arts program and completing an internship in fine art conservation under the instruction of Dimitri Nedelcu at Universal Fine Art Conservation in Estill, South Carolina.

 bottom of page